 One night, in my 20s… I was out with friends at a good steak restaurant in Pittsburgh, and ignoring the usual protests (you see, it’s rare you find someone who loves rare steak as much as I do) about the dangers of eating under-cooked meat, I ordered it… rare.
 “As rare as you’ll cook it.” was my usual tag line.
-“Oh… you mean Pittsburgh rare.” said my server.
+“Oh… you mean Pittsburgh rare, like a Pittsburgh Style Steak,” said my server.
 I was confused.
 “What’s the difference?”
 I asked.
-“If you like a great steak… you’ll like it Pittsburgh rare… you live here and you’ve never heard of a pittsburgh style steak?” she said.
+“If you like a great steak… you’ll like it Pittsburgh rare… you live here and you’ve never heard of a Pittsburgh style steak?” she said.
 I was all in.
 And she was all right.

 I was served a delicious ribeye steak, charred on the outside with that crunch flavor, and soft, delicious and very rare on the inside, all juicy and perfect.
 Heaven.
 I’ve probably ordered hundreds… no… thousands of steaks at many steak houses in Pittsburgh… and every time, I order my steak Pittsburgh rare.
 Now if you’re a vegetarian or vegan, then this article is not for you…

 This is the easy part.
 A steak Pittsburgh style, or Pittsburgh rare, is basically burned on the outside at a very high temperature.
 Char-grilled on an open flame until almost black.
 If the heat is high enough, it seals the outside layer of meat, containing all of the juices and flavor on the inside of the steak leaving it soft, buttery rare.

 Where does Pittsburgh Rare come from?